Patiencewantae123/EvaluateSegmentation/README.md

-Here's an improved `README.md` with added icons for better structure and visual appeal:

----

 # 🩺 **EvaluateSegmentation Tool**

 **EvaluateSegmentation** is a powerful tool designed to compare two volumes (a test segmentation and a ground truth segmentation) using 22 different metrics.
 These metrics were carefully selected based on research in medical volume segmentation to offer comprehensive evaluation.